How To File for Divorce in South Carolina

 One factor that makes South Carolina distinct from other states is that spouses must do more than simply state that they have irreconcilable differences or that the marriage is permanently broken.

-In a no-fault divorce, spouses must live separately and apart for an entire year with no sexual contact during that time before filing a no-fault divorce.
+In a no-fault divorce, spouses must live separate and apart for an entire year with no sexual contact during that time before filing a no-fault divorce.
 However, you can also file for an Order of Separate Maintenance, which can resolve custody and the division of your marital estate where you would not have to wait an entire year to settle these issues.
-This will not get your Divorce.
+This order does not secure a divorce.
 You would need to speak with your attorney about this issue.
-When filing on fault grounds, you must allege and provide evidence that your spouse is responsible for one or more of the following grounds for divorce in South Carolina:

-• Habitual substance abuse,
+• Habitual substance abuse

 • Physical abuse